-The Fort Worth Symphony Orchestra is made up of 65 internationally-recruited musicians and has brought world-class symphonic performances to rural communities across Texas for nearly 35 years.
-The FWSO is nationally recognized for artistic excellence and diverse programming, as well as innovative and dynamic music education programs.
-With an experienced managerial and artistic staff, the Orchestra annually provides inspiring public and student performances in concert halls, community centers, and schools.
-Whenever possible, the FWSO seeks to make symphonic music accessible to adults and children who, due to geographic constraints, might not otherwise have the opportunity to attend a live, professional orchestral performance.
-Performing a variety of programs, the Orchestra introduces a range of traditional and contemporary works that are audience and age appropriate.
-Engaging education performances provide programming that is interactive and curriculum-based.
-Comprehensive study materials are provided in advance of education performances to prepare students for their concert experience.
-Based on scheduling and the presenter's budget, community concerts can include soloists, choral support, and take place in outdoor venues.
+The Fort Worth Symphony Orchestra is made up of 66 internationally-recruited musicians who have brought world-class symphonic performances to rural communities across Texas for over 35 years.
+The FWSO is nationally recognized for its artistic excellence and dynamic approach to music education programming.
+With the help of an experienced managerial and artistic staff, the Orchestra frequently presents inspiring public or student-focused performances in concert halls, community centers, and schools.
+Whenever possible, the FWSO seeks to make symphonic music accessible to children and adults who, due to geographic constraints, might not otherwise have the opportunity to attend a live, professional orchestral performance.
+The Orchestra regularly presents a wide range of traditional and contemporary works that are audience-specific and age-appropriate, both in Fort Worth and throughout neighboring communities.
+Also, education programs include study materials, provided in advance of each performance to prepare students for their concert experience.
+Based on availability and the presenter's budget, community concerts can feature soloists, incorporate choral support, and take place in outdoor venues.
 The FWSO's unique programs are constantly being updated.
 Please consult their website or contact the FWSO for current details.
 Photo by Julien Lambert.

 Fort Worth, TX 76102

 Those who have followed Ruthie Foster's eclectic musical history know that she can ignite any stage with her combustible blend of soul, blues, rock, folk and gospel.
-Ruthie’s astonishing voice has taken her on an amazing ride from humble church choir beginnings in rural Texas, to a tour of duty with the U.S. Navy Band, and finally back to Austin and an award-filled music career.
-Ruthie has received 2009, 2012 and 2014 GRAMMY nominations for Best Blues Album, three time Best Female Vocalist from Austin Music Awards, and Blues Music Awards for Best Contemporary and Best Traditional Blues Female Artist.
+Ruthie’s astonishing voice has taken her on an amazing ride from humble church choir beginnings in rural Texas, to a tour of duty with the US Navy Band, and finally back to Austin and an award-filled music career.
+Ruthie has received 2009, 2012 and 2014 GRAMMY nominations for Best Blues Album, three-time Best Female Vocalist from Austin Music Awards, and Blues Music Awards for Best Contemporary and Best Traditional Blues Female Artist.
 Ruthie Foster can perform solo with her guitar, or in duo, trio, quartet or quintet configurations.
 Her show includes originals and covers in the areas of blues, folk, soul, and gospel music.
+Photo by John Carrico.